i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/administration/parameters/knowledge-Base.md

 ### Definition

-A procedure is basically a technical documentation allowing operators to know what to do when an alert is raised in Centreon.
+A procedure is basically a technical documentation allowing operators to know what to do when an alert is raised in i-Vertix.

 Procedures can be of different natures: